 Swanbourne Station Precinct incorporates the 400m catchment surrounding Swanbourne Station and incorporates existing suburban residential development in addition to the Swanbourne Local Centre.
 It is noted that a portion of the catchment falls within the adjacent Town of Cottesloe.
-At the time of preparing this report, the Town had resolved to support the preparation of a Local Development Plan, however the DPLH have indicated a preference for a Scheme Amendment.
-The form of this Amendment is guided by the details included in Council's resolution to support the the proposed Local Development Plan and will be fine tuned between landowners and the Town before an Amendment to the local planning scheme is initiated, but will likely provide for discrete development requirements applicable to the local shopping zone which will apply specifically to this centre.
+Previously, the Town had resolved to support the preparation of a Local Development Plan, however with the progression of a new Local Planning Scheme it is possible to provide for discrete development development requirements applicable to the local shopping zone which will apply specifically to this centre through the new Local Planning Scheme.